nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * `[COST1 COST2 ...]` refers to a list of costs respective to each person involved in the activity.

 > **💡 Note(s):**
->- A session with a unique identifier of `[SESSION_ID]` has to exist before the activity can be created and assigned to
+>- A session with a unique identifier of `[SESSION_ID]` has to exist before an activity can be created and assigned to
 > it.
 >- The `[ACTIVITY_NAME]` should be unique across all activities.
 >- Each name in `[NAME1 NAME2 ...]` for the activity should be unique.